newmanrs/devspace/README.md

 # devspace
-My basic development environment for working with [devspaces' workspaces](https://ey-graviton.devspaces.com/workspaces).
+Large dev environment for working with [devspaces' workspaces](https://ey-graviton.devspaces.com/workspaces), which currently provide gitpod containers.
+I use this image as a generic development sandbox until projects get further along and get their own smaller docker images and configurations.